1. Introduction

 1.2.
 Interface Support Information

-The following section is meant to summarize the following information for each interface module: 1) the vendor of the commercial analysis system producing the result files and 2) the release levels of the analysis systems supported by the interface module.
+The following section is meant to summarize the following information for each interface module: 1) the vendor of the commercial analysis system producing the result files and 2) the latest released version of the analysis systems supported by the interface module.
+This does not imply exhaustive support of the latest features of the corresponding release.

 1.3.
 Compiling and Linking a CEETRON Access Application

-In addition to the overall C preprocessor definitions described in section DevTools, Compiling and Linking a DevTools Application, another C preprocessor definition specifies external library interface APIs.
+In addition to the overall C preprocessor definitions described in section Compiling and Linking CEETRON Solve/Access/Mesh, another C preprocessor definition specifies external library interface APIs.
 The current external library APIs used in CEETRON Access are to support the ABAQUS .odb, PAM-CRASH .DSY, PAM-CRASH .erfh5, MSC/NASTRAN .h5, STAR-CCM results file, CGNS data base, AUTODYN results file, Altair H3D file, CFX results file, SAMCEF results file interfaces and any HDF5 based interface.

 VKI_LIBAPI_ABAODB ABAQUS .odb interface